maurosorrentino/ECS-HA-website/README.md

 - Automatically update the ECS service with the new image version
 - Intended to demonstrate a zero-downtime CI/CD release flow

+Additionally, GitHub Actions environments have been configured (e.g., dev), each containing a secret named AWS_ROLE_ARN.
+The CI/CD workflows assume this secret is available so they can dynamically assume the correct AWS IAM role for that environment.
+This allows us to reuse the same Terraform code across all environments without needing separate configuration files.

 ## Key Components

 - **Route 53 & CloudFront:** Global DNS and CDN for fast, secure content delivery.